 (d) Subpoena for taking depositions; place of examination.

 (1) A request of a party constitutes a sufficient authorization for the issuance, by the clerk of the district court for the district in which the action is pending, of subpoenas for the persons named or described therein.
 The subpoena may command the person to whom it is directed to produce and permit inspection and copying of designated books, papers, documents, or tangible things which constitute or contain matters within the scope of the examination permitted by Rule 26(b).
-Still, in that event, the subpoena will be subject to the provisions of Rule 26(c) and subdivision (b) of this rule.
-The person to whom the subpoena is directed may, within 10 days after the service thereof or on or before the time specified in the subpoena for compliance if such time is less than 10 days after service, serve upon the attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials.
+Still, in that event, the subpoena will be subject to Rule 26(c) and subdivision (b) of this rule.
+The person to whom the subpoena is directed may, within ten days after the service thereof or on or before the time specified in the subpoena for compliance, if such time is less than ten days after service, serve upon the attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials.
 If an objection is made, the party serving the subpoena shall not be entitled to inspect and copy the materials except under the court’s order from which the subpoena was issued.
 The party serving the subpoena may, if an objection has been made, move upon notice to the deponent for an order at any time before or during the taking of the deposition.

-(2) A resident of the district in which the deposition is to be taken may be required to attend an examination only in the county wherein he resides or is employed or transacts his business in person, or at such other convenient place as is fixed by order of the court.
+(2) A resident of the district in which the deposition is to be taken may be required to attend an examination only in the county wherein he resides or is employed or transacts his business in person or at such other convenient place as is fixed by order of the court.
 A nonresident of the district may be required to attend only in the county wherein he is served with a subpoena or within 40 miles from the place of service or at such other convenient place as is fixed by order of the court.

 (3) If the action is pending out of the state, the subpoenas may be issued by the clerk of any district court, and the court in the district in which the deposition is being taken shall, for these rules, be considered the court in which the action is pending.